 The four criteria for ippon are speed, force, on the back and skilfully controlled until the end of the landing.
+Looking at the line from the shoulders to the hips.
+Both must be at an angle that is a minimum of 90° to the tatami to consider that there is a score.

-- 1. Ippon will be given when the contestant throws his opponent on the back, applying a technique or countering his opponent's attacking technique, with considerable ability with maximum efficiency (). - "ikioi" = momentum with both force and speed and "hazumi" = skilfulness with impetus, sharpness or rhythm.
+- 1. Ippon will be given when the contestant throws his opponent on the back, applying a technique or countering his opponent's attacking technique, with considerable ability with maximum efficiency ().
+A judo technique which is present in the judo accepted repertoire (gokyo) must be identified.
+Just landing and rolling over and falling on the side/back in the process of the contest, without applying a clear technique, is not enough to score.
+It must be within the bounds of the published list of Kodokan judo techniques. - "ikioi" = momentum with both force and speed and "hazumi" = skilfulness with impetus, sharpness or rhythm.